Myst3ri0n/dbf2sql/README.md

 **Intended Purpose:** I wrote this script primarily for migrating legacy FoxPro database based apps.
-These apps normally have mass amounts of .dbf files scatter over multitple directories.
+These apps normally have mass amounts of .dbf files scattered over multitple directories.
 I use MacOS's search function to find all .dbf inside of the root directory and then just copy and paste into the data folder.